Beyond Automation: Using Agents to Level Up Your Mind

 A system designed to perceive its environment, reason about how to achieve a specific goal, and then take actions to complete it, often with little to no human intervention.

-This isn’t just an LLM that responds with text.
-It is a model with access to tools like web search or code execution.
-However, as I’ve experimented with these frameworks, I’ve realized we are facing The Operator’s Dilemma: the more efficient our agents become at “doing,” the more passive we become as observers.
-If we aren’t careful, we risk becoming mere button-pushers and losing the very skills that made us capable of directing the agents in the first place.
+However, this autonomy creates a hidden risk: The Operator’s Dilemma.
+The more efficient our agents become at “doing,” the more passive we become as observers.
+If we aren’t careful, we risk becoming passive observers and losing the very skills that made us capable of directing the agents in the first place.

 Separate By Scale And Stage, Not Expertise